AmunCode/Homework/README.md

 # Homework
+Discord Channel: https://discord.gg/gxEa2csX , I will be there most weekday evenings.
 Coding challenges to help develop Python skills.
 Use https://replit.com/~ to code.
 Later on we'll switch to a proper IDE.
 For now Replit will allow you to invite other people to see your code and share a workspace.
 I also advise creating a github repository for each challenge.

 # Week 1 challenges I: